 Get the recipe: Spanish-style prawns

 This chunky tortilla is a meal in itself.
-Squeezing its way onto the list at 199 calories per portion.
-A peppery rocket salad would make a lovely accompaniment would increase your 5-a-day count!
+Squeezing its way onto the low calorie lunch ideas list at 196 calories per portion.
+A peppery rocket salad would make a lovely accompaniment would increase your five-a-day count.